anataliocs/spheron-sdk-demo-main/README.md

 ### Run Instance and Deployment Debugging tool

-Then run the script to pull detailed data about your instance and deployment:
+Then run the script to pull detailed data about your instance and deployment.

+Parameters:
 - INSTANCE_ID (required)
 - DEPLOYMENT_ID (optional)